morhogeg/ai-strategy-brief/README.md

 CrewAI coordinates 4 tightly scoped agents in a sequential pipeline:

-• **Signal Hunter**: collects relevant updates
-• **Relevance Scorer**: filters and ranks based on buildability
+• **Signal Hunter** – collects relevant updates      • **Relevance Scorer** – filters and ranks based on buildability
-• **Action Generator**: suggests 30–60 min hands-on projects
-• **Brief Editor**: compiles a clean, readable brief
+• **Action Generator** – suggests 30–60 min hands-on projects      • **Brief Editor** – compiles a clean, readable brief

 **What it does:**

 • Scans 40+ curated AI sources (labs, blogs, newsletters, GitHub, Hacker News)
 • Filters and scores updates using 4 specialized agents
 • Publishes full daily briefs to Notion with actionable project suggestions
 • Focuses only on buildable, hands-on content (not just news)
 • Filters to content from the last 30 days

 **Example Output:**